Licorice Root (Glycyrrhiza glabra) For Dogs, Cats, and People

 Topically: Licorice root can be used topically to relieve inflammation and other skin conditions.
 This can be accomplished through a tea compress, oil infusion, sprays or salve.

 - Tea Compress: Place 1 tsp. of licorice root in a tea bag and steep in 1 cup of hot water for one hour.
-Allow tea bag to cool, then place on irritated skin.
+Allow tea bag to cool, then place on the irritated skin.

 - Oil Infusion: Place 2 tsp licorice root powder in a glass jar and add 1 cup almond oil.
 Secure jar with a lid and place in a dark place for at least 2 weeks, and up to 6.
 Strain the oil through cheesecloth, discard the licorice, and keep the oil in the refrigerator until needed.
-Apply the oil topically to irritated skin.
+Apply the oil topically to the irritated skin.

 - Salve: Place 5 cups of water and 2 tbsp. licorice root powder in a pan and bring to a boil.
 Reduce heat, cover, and simmer for 30-50 minutes.
 Remove from burner and allow to cool.
 Dip a cold compress into the cooled mixture and place on skin or directly rub mixture into skin.
 Place any remaining mixture into a glass jar in the refrigerator for a few days.